zhimin-dev/iptv-checker/README_EN.md

 - In command-line mode, go to [GitHub's release page](https://github.com/zhimin-dev/iptv-checker/releases) and look for the download file with a version number that starts with `v`(default version)

-- For the desktop version, please go to [GitHub's release page](https://github.com/zhimin-dev/iptv-checker/releases) and look for the download file with a version number that starts with `d`(means desktop)
+- For the desktop version, you can find download files from this page -> [iptv-checker-descktop](https://github.com/zhimin-dev/iptv-checker-desktop/releases)

 ### Docker Official Package Usage